 Musical Bells

 Attach a few small bells for a gentle auditory surprise.
 It’s a joy to see the excitement on children’s faces when they discover the source of the sound.
+This makes a wonderful addition to any home sensory path.

 Personalized Themes

 Create a board with a personal theme that resonates with the child’s interests, like a favorite animal or hobby.
 Personal touches make each board uniquely special.
+You can even adapt these themes into engaging sensory table ideas for preschool play.

 Sound Pads

 Incorporate sound pads or squeaky elements for auditory stimulation.
 The element of surprise keeps the experience fresh and exciting.
+You can even hide these noisemakers under different sensory bin fillers for an added challenge.

 Eco-Friendly Materials